Blog Home » Electrical Safety » 5 important holiday safety tips for lighting and décor

 It’s the most wonderful time of the year — a time for entertaining and enjoying the company of friends and family.
 Many homes will take part in another holiday tradition: decorating!

-Indoors and out, use only lights that have been tested for safety.
-Look for the Underwriters Laboratories (UL) label.
-And if you buy an artificial tree, be sure to check for a “flame resistant” label.
+Indoors and outdoors, use only lights that have been tested for safety.
+Look for the Underwriters Laboratories (UL) label when purchasing electronics.
+This is a nationally recognized standard.
+It ensures rigorous testing of each component of the product for electrical safety and long-term use.
+And if you buy an artificial tree, be sure to check for a “flame-resistant” label.

 LED lights are not only longer lasting than incandescent bulbs, but they’re also a lot safer.
 Because they don’t get hot to the touch, they are much less likely to spark a fire in a dry Christmas tree.
 They also draw less energy from outlets, reducing the risk of an electrical fire and allowing you to connect more strands together safely.